darK-Zi0n-te4am-cr3vv/ntnix/ntndk/readme.txt

 0.1 COPYRIGHT

-The NDK is Copyright ©2005-2008 Alex Ionescu.
+The NDK is Copyright © 2005-2012 Alex Ionescu.
+It is actively maintained by Alex Ionescu, and open contributions are welcome.

 0.2 CONTACT INFORMATION

-The author, Alex Ionescu, may be reached through the following means:
+The maintainer and author, Alex Ionescu, may be reached through the following means:

 Email: 	aionescu@gmail.com
-Mail:	1411 du Fort, #1207.
-H3H 2N7.
-Montreal, QC.
-CANADA.
+Mail:	512 Van Ness #302.
+San Francisco, CA
-Phone: 	1-(514)-581-7156
+Phone: 	(424) 781-7156

 1. LICENSE